Last article update: October 2nd, 2021 (11:11 pm)

 The kayak is fairly compact and could be up and running from a deflated state in minutes, depending on the pump you use.
 It takes approximately 8-10 minutes to set up the SE 370 with the included pump.
 It will be a bit faster with an electric pump if you have one, but if not, I wouldn’t get one just for this kayak.

-The SE 370 is rates for 3 people, but it won’t fit 3 adults comfortably.
+The SE 370 is rated for 3 people, but it won’t fit 3 adults comfortably.

 As mentioned earlier, the Sea Eagle 370 Pro is fairly light at 32 pounds, which makes carrying it around easy.